-First, systematic distortions to price outcomes will decrease confidence in the forward information provided to the market.
+However, problems arise when deliberately late rebids are systematically used by some participants to withhold information from the market.
+Systematic distortions to price outcomes will decrease confidence in the forward information provided to the market.
 A loss of confidence in the reliability of information - including AEMO's pre-dispatch forecast - can have significant consequences over time.